BirjuVachhani/locus-android/README.md

 [![API](https://img.shields.io/badge/API-16%2B-F44336.svg?style=for-the-badge)](https://android-arsenal.com/api?level=16)
 [![Travis (.org) branch](https://img.shields.io/travis/BirjuVachhani/location-extension-android/master.svg?style=for-the-badge)](https://travis-ci.org/BirjuVachhani/location-extension-android)

-A kotlin DSL that makes it very easy to retrieve location with just few lines of code.
+Locus is a kotlin library for android which makes it very easy to retrieve location with just few lines of code.
 Everything including permission model and Location settings is handled internally which removes a lot of boilerplate code any developer have to write everytime.

 Please note that this library is still under development.
 Stable version of the library will be released soon.
 Stay toned!